Tony Guntharp

-Tony Guntharp (born May 16, 1969) was the team project manager and one of the four co-founders of SourceForge (along with Uriah Welcome, Tim Perdue and Drew Streib) which launched in November 1999.
-Prior to this he had co-founded Fresher Information Corp., an object oriented database management software firm.
+Tony Guntharp (born May 16, 1969) is an American computer programmer who was the team project manager and one of the four co-founders of SourceForge (along with Uriah Welcome, Tim Perdue and Drew Streib), which launched in November 1999.
+Prior to this, he had co-founded Fresher Information Corp., an object-oriented database management software firm.

-He eventually left VA Software (the owners of the SF property) after VA Software shut down the systems-hardware business.
+He eventually left VA Software (the owners of the SF property) after it shut down the systems-hardware business.

 He also co-authored Practical Linux.

 Damage Studios

 Later, he founded Damage Studios with several former VA employees, including Greg Kucharo, Steve Westmoreland, Joseph Arruda, San Mehat, Chris DiBona and Craig Ross.